Juan-Restrepo-Dev/CRUDY_Game/README.md

 2. Open the `index.html` file in your browser.
 3. Follow the instructions and solve the puzzles in each level.
 4. Each level you pass brings you closer to freeing your mind from N.E.X.O.'s control.

+Team Credits (clan: Ritchie)
+Juan José Restrepo
+Team Leader – Organization, unification of the project, development of the mini-game and the Sequence Reconstruction level.

+Isabella Pulgarín
+Developer – In charge of the Initial Protocol and Decision Maze levels.
+Task management in Azure DevOps.

+David
+Developer – Developed the Fractal Logic and Final Judgment levels.

+Jefferson
+Developer and Designer – Full visual design of the game, implementation of custom styles, and graphic adjustments in each level.